DataJediToolbelt/Code-Platform/README.md

 websites, APIs, or automation Python has a large extensible offering.

 ## Python Technology
 Details about our python implementation.
-We currently have implemented Python v3.9 and above,
+We currently have implemented Python v3.9 through 3.12 successfully on multiple operating systems, We have leveraged either the download and installers from python.org or simply installed Anacoda.

+We have experienced issues with several libraries on 3.13 still being an issue as of November 20, 2024.

 ### Python Virtual Environment
 We always recommend following all best practices of technologies, one very nice one in Python is